- Libraries Home

 KIC™ scanners make copying pages a breeze, with no logins or cost.
 You can save your scans to a USB drive or send as an email attachment.

-There are two KIC™ scanners in the library: one near the Mullins Help Desk and one in Multimedia Services on Level 2 of Mullins Library.
-There are additional KIC™ scanners in the branch libraries: Physics Library, Fine Arts Library, and the Chemistry & Biochemistry Library.
+There are two KIC™ scanners in the library on Level 4 of Mullins Library.
+There are additional KIC™ scanners in the Physics Library and the Chemistry & Biochemistry Library.

-There are no photocopiers available in Mullins Library, the Fine Arts Library, or the Chemistry & Biochemistry Library.
+There are no photocopiers available in Mullins Library or the Chemistry & Biochemistry Library.
 The Physics Library has a photocopier available for those with Razorbuck$.
 More info on that copier can be found at the link below.

 What computing resources are available for me in the library?

-- Use your UARK login and password to use the Learning Commons computers.
+- Use your UARK login and password to use the general lab computers.

 - Equipment Checkout

-- Standup KIC™ scanners are available across from the main service desk in Mullins Library as well as in the Multimedia Room, Fine Arts Library, Chemistry and Biochemistry Library and the Physics Library.
+- Standup KIC™ scanners are available on level 4 of Mullins Library near the spiral staircase on the east side, as well as the Chemistry and Biochemistry Library and the Physics Library.

-- Scanners are also attached to some computer stations in the Tech Spot computer lab as well as in the Fine Arts and Chemistry and Biochemistry libraries.
+- Scanners are also attached to some computer stations in the Tech Spot computer labs as well as in the Fine Arts and Chemistry and Biochemistry libraries.

 What audio or video materials do the libraries have?